Master of Health Administration - Executive

 Two or more years healthcare experience preferred (or comparable professional work experience); one or more years of health care experience required.

-GRE (GRE Code 5407) or GMAT scores must be submitted directly to MUSC.
+As a result of the COVID-19 pandemic, students applying for Summer 2020 will receive a GRE waiver.
+GRE (GRE Code 5407) or GMAT scores may be submitted directly to MUSC.
 MHA Executive Track candidates with an overall grade point average of 3.0 or higher from their undergraduate school are not required to submit GRE or GMAT.
-Applicants with terminal degrees (e.g. MD, DO, DMD, DDS, JD, Ph.D., Dr.PH, ScD) may request a waiver of the GRE or GMAT.
+Applicants with a masters degree and above may request a waiver of the GRE or GMAT.

 The following courses should be completed prior to starting the program: